 Arconic has unilaterally decided to remediate PCB impacted sediment and isolated soil in Reaches 1 through 3 of Elliott Ditch.
 This IMWP has been prepared to address the safe movement and disposal of these materials, as well as restoration activities.
 The intent of the IMWP is to demonstrate that the proposed remedial approach will not pose an unreasonable risk to human health or the environment during the remedial actions, or in the manner of disposal.
-As part of the RCRA CA process, this IMWP is being submitted to the IDEM approval, and subsequently to the USEPA Region 5 for review and coordinated approval.
-Subsequent efforts will be conducted to delineate and remediate, if necessary, other PCB impacted media within downstream reaches of Elliott Ditch, which exceed the RBRO of 1.0 mg/Kg.
+As part of the RCRA CA process, this IMWP is being submitted to the IDEM and the USEPA Region 5 for consideration and to request Risk-based disposal approval in accordance with 40 CFR 761.61 (c) Subsequent efforts will be conducted to delineate and remediate, if necessary, other PCB impacted media within downstream reaches of Elliott Ditch, which exceed the RBRO of 1.0 mg/Kg.